MNeverOff/stripe-link-file-delivery/README.md

 ## Separate Lambdas

 If you navigate to [separate-lambdas](/separate-lambdas) you can find a version of the application that uses separate Lambdas for each of the functions.
 This is useful if you want to have a more granular control over the permissions and the codebase or want to rely on webhooks more heavily, or want each of the lambdas to execute just a bit quicker - it's all up to you.
-Bear in mind that I am not updating thoe files in lockstep so some of the variables might be different.
+Bear in mind that I am not updating thoe files in lockstep so some of the variables might be different, specifically - they are woefully unoptimised compared to the current combined version with execution times in 1,000-1,500ms and still don't rely on built-in aws-sdk-js-v3 that Lambda environment provides.

 ## Performance

-When configured with 1 vCPU (currently 1,769 MB) the cold start is ~1000ms and execution is ~900ms, achieving sub-2s processing.
+When configured with 1 vCPU (currently 1,769 MB) the cold start is ~450ms and execution is ~300ms, **achieving sub-750ms processing**.

-If the function is hot then the total execution goes down to ~400ms.
+If the function is hot then the total execution goes down to ~200ms.

+These figures assume `email_mode` is not set to `ensure-delivery`.
+If it is then both cold and hot execution times rises by about 100-150ms.

-## Potential improvements
+### Potential improvements

-1. It's possible to replace the AWS-LIB with a more lightweight library to avoid having to go over 10MB limit thus reducing cold start time, i.e. [aws-sdk-js-v3](https://github.com/aws/aws-sdk-js-v3).
-Maybe even reimplement the code from scratch since it's a static-ish function. *Courtesy of [firenero](https://github.com/firenero)*.
-2. If going modular will allow to go below 10MB it's worth comparing .zip version vs network version to see which one processess faster.
-3. It's also possible to change the email invocation to abandon waiting for response, thus reducing the total execution time.
-This comes with a risk of us not having logs of email being sent or failing to send, but it's worth considering or maybe adding as an environment variable parameter.
-4. It's possible to use a language different to JS that would have faster execution times or better package separation.
+1. It's possible to use a language different from JS (Go?) that would have faster execution times or better init times.
+JS is not the fastest, but with tree-shaking it gets sub 750ms which is commendable.

 ## Contributing